What is an Accredited Register?

-It provides you with assurance that the organisation who holds the register meets our standards.
-This means that they manage their register well and require practitioners on their register to meet high standards of personal behaviour, technical competence and, where relevant, business practice.
+It provides you with assurance that the organisation holding the register meets our standards.
+This means that they manage their register well and require practitioners on their register to meet specific standards of personal behaviour, technical competence and, where relevant, business practice.

-The Authority does not hold its own register, or approve individuals.
+We do not hold a register, or approve individuals directly.
 We only accredit organisations that hold their own registers.
-If you want to be part of an Accredited Register, you may wish to approach an Accredited Register that covers your profession and find out whether you meet the criteria to join the register.
+If you want to be part of an Accredited Register, you should approach an Accredited Register that covers your profession and find out whether you meet the criteria to join the register.

-- Do people have to be on an Accredited Register to work in a health or social care?
+Do people have to be on an Accredited Register to work in health or social care?